 Paul and Gill could never be truly accepted into the church family, so after a while they left.

-The fact of whether they had been forgiven by God or not, wasn’t the issue for this congregation.
+The fact of whether they had been forgiven by God or not, wasn’t the issue for this congregation and minister.

 The problem was solely that they had been divorced.